 Source: CFG Management Information

 The Group's yields are influenced by weather, new land quality, application of inputs and ability to harvest at optimum times.
+The movement to Block Management of 5,000 to 10,000 hectare clusters as separate profit and cost centres has delivered excellent results and forms one of the core principles underpinning the Groups ability to rapidly increase the scale of operations in the future.
 The Board has been encouraged by the crop yields that it has achieved since it commenced operations in Ukraine and which it believes are well above Ukrainian average yields.

 New land leased by the Group may have been fallow for a number of years and have a high level of weeds and compacted soil structure which can hold back yields initially.
 Yield improvements can be achieved through the application of fertiliser, the clearance of weeds from the fields with appropriate agro chemicals and the application of modern equipment to complete seeding and harvesting in the appropriate time windows.

-The Group sells its crops to customers in Ukraine, Russia and certain EU markets.
+The Group sells its crops to customers in Ukraine and on the International markets.
 Ukrainian domestic commodity prices tend to be affected by movements in international commodity prices.
-The Group uses a combination of forward fixed price sales contracts, put options and spot selling at the time of harvest to mitigate some of the volatility of commodity pricing.
+The Group uses a combination of forward fixed price sales contracts and spot selling at the time of harvest to mitigate some of the volatility of commodity pricing.
+Where possible the Group sells in hard currency to international traders to reduce the currency risk in Ukraine.

 Logistics and Storage

-In Ukraine, wheat, potatoes, and maize are generally collected by customers from the Group's storage, sugar beet is collected when harvested and OSR is transferred by rail after harvest.
-Over the last two years the Group has made substantial investment in storage facilities and further capital expenditure on crop storage facilities and equipment is expected to be made as the Group expands.
+In Ukraine, potatoes, and maize are generally collected by customers from the Group's storage, sugar beet is collected when harvested and barley, soya, wheat and OSR are transferred to the ports by rail after harvest.
+Over recent years the Group has made substantial investment in storage facilities and further capital expenditure on crop storage facilities and equipment is expected to be made as the Group expands.
 The Group currently has approximately 54,000 tonnes of crop storage facilities in Ukraine, of which approximately 24,000 tonnes is reserved for cereals storage and 30,000 tonnes for potato storage.

 The Group has a fleet of trucks, grain haulers and other road vehicles that it uses to transport crops from the field to storage facilities, to transport materials between the various farm operations and occasionally to deliver products to customers and onwards transport links.